aspose-words/Aspose.Words-Documentation/java/release-notes/_index.md

 articleTitle: Release Notes
 linktitle: Release Notes
 type: docs
-description: "Learn more about updates including improvments and fixes for the latest release of Aspose.Words for Java.
-Navigate to a definite release note page to find a description of a specific release."
+description: "Learn more about updates including improvements and fixes for the latest release of Aspose.Words for Java."
 weight: 50
 url: /java/release-notes/
 ---